nfdi4health/ldh-deployment/README.md

 ## Prerequisites

-### Hardware / Operating System / License Costs
+### Hardware / Operating System / License Cost
 Hardware is not demanding; you may start with 16GB RAM, 100 GB Filespace; either a standalone PC/server  or preferably as part of a VM infrastructure.
-We recommend the use of root-less operated docker in a Linux host.
+Linux is recommended for the FAIRDOM-SEEK/LDH installation.
 FAIRDOM-SEEK/LDH and Docker-engine is free of charge.
-The use of "Docker Desktop" is relevant for Windows/MacOS hosts - no need for Linux.
-Even here: "Docker Desktop is free for small businesses (fewer than 250 employees AND less than $10 million in annual revenue), personal use, education, and non-commercial open source projects"

 ### Docker
+Even though all components can be installed natively in both Windows and Linux, we recommend using the docker software container.

 * Docker must be installed on the system (Windows/Linux/MacOS).
 Please follow the [official installation instructions][docker-install]
 * `docker-compose` is deprecated; please ensure that you can use `docker compose` (compose beeing option for docker)